-Please click here to enquire about the Sustainable Blockchain Investment Strategy
+Please click here to enquire about The Modular Blockchain Fund.

 The strategy’s core investment thesis is based on two pillars:

-Sustainability/ESG considerations will be key drivers of capital allocation and technology adoption decisions over the medium term; and
+Sustainability considerations will be key drivers of capital allocation and technology adoption decisions over the medium term.

 We base our core belief in the potential of decentralised blockchain-based technologies on their ability to: